Int. No. 1284-A

 Opioid antagonist.
 The term “opioid antagonist” has the same meaning as set forth in subdivision a of section 17-180.1.

 b.
 Education campaign.
-The department, in partnership with professional organizations, shall develop and implement a campaign to educate healthcare providers about the use and benefits of opioid agonist therapy in pregnancy and the risks of withdrawal for pregnant women and birthing people and their fetus during and after pregnancy.
-Such campaign shall include, but not be limited to, recommendations provided by professional organizations and the New York state department of health.
+The department shall develop and implement a campaign to educate health professionals providing prenatal and post-partum care and supports, such as healthcare providers, doulas, and midwives, about the use and benefits of opioid agonist therapy in pregnancy, including the risks of withdrawal for birthing people, fetuses, and newborns.
+Such campaign shall include, but not be limited to, recommendations provided by professional organizations and the New York state department of health, guidance on providing culturally and linguistically appropriate communication regarding such therapy, and guidance on how to access opioid antagonists at no cost.

 § 2.
 This local law takes effect 180 days after it becomes law.